cyberbotics/optima/README.md

 ## Autonomous car simulation
 The `CNN-autonomous-car` directory contains the Webots project of the self-driving car using a convolutional neural network.
 Its description can be found [here](https://github.com/cyberbotics/optima/wiki/Autonomous-Car-Simulation).

 The scripts to compute the trajectory planning and the training of the CNN are located in `CNN-autonomous-car/scripts`.
+The trained model parameters are contained in `offsetModel.pt`.

 The training and testing worlds are both located in `CNN-autonomous-car/worlds`.